What Is Sexual Dysfunction?

 There is usually more than one underlying contributing factor to low libido.
 Understanding which underlying causes are contributing is key to successful treatment.
 Many medical conditions can lead to reduced libido.
 Here are some of the most common:

 - neurological disorders

 - menopause or dyspareunia (painful sex due to low estrogen)

 - anxiety and depression

 Treatments for low libido vary depending on the causes contributing to the low sex drive.
-For example if there are hormonal deficiencies then Dr Turner will support hormonal balance with herbs, nutrition and if needed will replace deficient hormones with Hormone Replacement Therapy.
-Depending on the individual’s personal and family history the treatment approaches can vary.
-Other treatments for low libido might include a mental ~ emotional approach using constitutional homeopathy.
-There are also some new treatments available specifically for when there is painful intercourse (dyspareunia) or decreased vaginal or clitoral sensation.
-Check out the O-Shot ®.
-Remember… treatment will depend on the cause.
+For example, if there are hormonal deficiencies, then Dr. Turner will support hormonal balance with herbs and nutrition, and, if needed, she will replace deficient hormones with Hormone Replacement Therapy.
+Depending on the individual’s personal and family history, the treatment approaches can vary.
+Other treatments for low libido might include a mental and emotional approach using constitutional homeopathy.
+There are also some new treatments specifically for when there is painful intercourse (dyspareunia) or decreased vaginal or clitoral sensations.
+Check out the Female Rejuvenation V-Shot.
+Remember, treatment will depend on the cause.

 Do You Have Low Libido?
 See If Excess or Deficient Hormones Might Be Affecting It With Our Hormone Symptom Guide.